anas322/Personal-Blog-Laravel-/README.md

 # Personal Blog

-This projcet is a Personal blog with ability to add, view, update, delete any post, category or even tags.
+This projcet is a basic Personal blog with ability to add, view, update, delete any post, category or even tags.

 Database name `bloggit` on port `8111`.